 Trailblazing Women in Product Management: Denise Hemke, VP, Analytics Product Management and Strategy at Workday

-In honor of International Women’s Day, 280 Group is hosting a panel discussion on how trailblazing women paved their way into Product Management.
-Hear from PM veterans, like Denise Hemke, their success stories, lessons from past failures, candid feedback on how to tackle gender parity in PM, and actionable insights to move forward with.
-Read our interview with Hemke below for a bit of background, then sign up to see her in person at the event!
-Register now for the Trailblazing Women in PM – How To Blaze Your Own Trail event presented on March 11, 2020.
+In honor of International Women’s Day, 280 Group hosted a virtual panel discussion on how trailblazing women paved their way into Product Management.
+We heard from PM veterans, like Denise Hemke, their success stories, lessons from past failures, candid feedback on how to tackle gender parity in PM, and actionable insights to move forward with.
+Watch the Facebook Live video of Trailblazing Women in PM: How to Blaze Your Own Trail.

 A little about you…